avi-2-avi/inventory-module/README.md

 - [Built Using](#built_using)

 ## 💡 About <a name = "about"></a>
-Inventory Module is a full-stack project which simulates web platform for the administration of inventory in a company.
+Inventory Module is a full-stack project which simulates a web platform for the administration of inventory in a company.

 It uses the Single Web Application (SPA) methodology by rendering different components depending on the option chosen.
 As well, it uses a ReactJS with Bootstrap library to make the Frontend User Interface and .NET Core (C#) for the APIs in the backend.